-In short, Project44 offers a state-of-the-art solution that deals with key processes associated with the transportation of goods: planning, tracking, document generation, and analytics.
-On top of that, the company puts a strong focus on visibility and effortless real-time communication which, as they believe, eliminate most bottlenecks occurring during the delivery.
+In short, Project44 offers a state-of-the-art management platform that deals with key processes associated with the transportation of goods: planning, tracking, document generation, and analytics.
+On top of that, the company puts a strong focus on visibility and effortless real-time communication which, as they believe, eliminates most bottlenecks occurring during the delivery.

 The final word

 Although the entire logistics industry is going through digital transformation, tech startups remain the force that drives innovations.
-The main good news here is that this sector isn’t yet over-saturated with all kinds of software products which businesses need to satisfy their logistics needs.
-That’s why a quality solution built with advanced technologies have all chances to receive good funding from venture capitalists and flourish on the global market.
+The main good news here is that the logistics sector isn’t yet over-saturated with all kinds of software products that businesses need to satisfy their supply chain needs, especially in the field of same-day delivery.
+That’s why a quality solution built with advanced technologies has all chances to receive good funding from venture capitalists and flourish on the global market.